 Timberland Chocorua Trail Shell-Toe

 The design of the Chocorua Trail boots looks rad enough to us.
-It sure doesn’t have the attractive simplicity of the Yellow Boots, but they do look very good.
+They don’t have the Yellow Boots’ attractive simplicity, but they look very good.

 With that said, the features that the Timberland Chocorua Trail shoes have are: